 Connie regularly serves as underwriter’s counsel to all of the major underwriting firms active in New York State providing creative financing solutions and sound advice regarding an underwriter’s disclosure obligations.

-Connie serves on the Firm’s Management Committee, is the Chair of the Public Finance Practice Area, and is the Chair of the Women's Forum.
+Connie serves on the Firm’s Management Committee, is the Chair of the Public Finance Practice Area, and is the co-chair of the Women's Forum.
 She is actively involved in the Forum's many events, including office networking events that encourage interaction among the firm's women attorneys and clients, business leaders and government officials, and in-house events that are organized to assist the firm's women attorneys in developing successful strategies for professional, client and leadership development.

 Connie previously was an Assistant Professor in the School of Business at the State University of New York at Albany where she taught graduate tax courses in the Masters in Accounting Program.